amejiarosario/amejiarosario.github.io/source/_posts/2014-10-07-grunt-js-tutorial-from-beginner-to-ninja.markdown

 date: 2014-10-07 10:41:13 -0400
 comments: true
 toc: true
+pageviews__total: 36626
+pageviews__recent: 279
+pageviews__avg_time: 1735
-categories: [javascript, nodejs, gruntjs, build tools]
+# categories: [javascript, nodejs, gruntjs, build tools]
+photos:
+  - /images/gruntjs_300x250.png
+  - /images/gruntjs_728x360.png
+photos__background_color: '#D27B2E'
+tutorial__order: 0
+tags:
+  - gruntjs
+  - nodejs
+  - javascript
+categories:
+  - Technologies
+  - Web Development
 ---

 Sometimes you find yourself doing the same tasks again and again, especially during web development.
 It is time to automate repetitive tasks and use that time in more creative activities.
 This is where Grunt comes in.
 Grunt is a popular task runner that runs on NodeJS.
 It can minify CSS/JavaScript, run linting tools (JSHint, JSlint, CSSlint), deploy to server, and run test cases when you change a file to name a few.
 All the information I found about Grunt and similar Javascript test runners were too verbose and not very helpful to get started quickly.
 So, I decided to make this tutorial.

 <!-- More -->

-# GruntJS Tutorial

-## Beginner: Grunt.js 101
+# Beginner: Grunt.js 101

-{% img /images/grunt.jpg GruntJS Javascript Task Runner %}

 Grunt.js is a Javascript task runner.
 At its bare core it does file manipulation (mkdir, reads, write, copy), print messages and helper methods to organize and configure multiple tasks.
 It takes care of differences among Operating Systems for you.
 However, the real power comes in with the number of available plugins ready to use.
 Usually named `grunt-contrib-*`.
 Let’s start from scratch!

-### Hello Wold from GruntJS
+# Hello Wold from GruntJS

 You need to [install Node.js and NPM](/blog/2014/10/01/creating-a-restful-api-tutorial-with-nodejs-and-mongodb/#nodejs) to follow along with this example.